The Astral Acoustics Libra is the company’s TOTL silver headphone cable and comes in both a 4-wire and 8-wire edition. It is priced from $520.

 Strain relief is more or less the same materials as the Taurus just a little more subtle in length from the barrel.
 On the 2-pin side, it is closer to the socket with about 2-3mm of translucent flexible plastic that blends in nicely with the PVC jacket.

 At the base of the 2.5mm TRRS jack, the layer is similar to the finish on the 0.78mm connectors and slightly longer than the Taurus finish.
-There is no plastics relief on the lightweight gunmetal Eidiolic E-SX6 Y-Splitter and the chin strap is a fairly basic soft plastic tube.
+There is no strain relief on the lightweight gunmetal Eidiolic E-SX6 Y-Splitter and the chin strap is a fairly basic soft plastic tube.

 The Libra does use a very light coating of memory wire of roughly 2″ in length from the connector barrels.
 It does look to be heat shrunk PVC and is very soft and barely noticeable.

-The Taurus never came with memory wire but the use of it on the Libra looks logical given its additional weight form the heavier wire.
+The Taurus never came with memory wire but the use of it on the Libra looks logical given its additional weight from the heavier wire.
 It is very manageable and will help curve the wire over your ear nicely and keep microphonics to an absolute minimum.

 Accessories & Packaging